dasnessie/wishlist/README.md

             LANGUAGE_CODE = 'de'

 7. Run `python3 manage.py collectstatic` in the folder that contains `manage.py` to copy your static files to the folder you set
-8. Run `python manage.py migrate` in the folder that contains `manage.py` to set up the database
+8. Run `python3 manage.py migrate` in the folder that contains `manage.py` to set up the database
-8. Run `python manage.py createsuperuser` to create a user for the admin interface.
+8. Run `python3 manage.py createsuperuser` to create a user for the admin interface.
 You can use that user account later to add items to the list.
-8. Run `python manage.py compilemessages` to generate the language files.
+8. Run `python3 manage.py compilemessages` to generate the language files.
 9. Make a service: In `~/etc/services.d/`, make a file called something like `wishlist.ini` that contains the following:

         [program:wishlist]